followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 - Note: You should open CSS before running the server, because Steam thinks that you are already running the game otherwise.

 23. Type `!map mapname` in chat to change maps.
-- Type !god in chat to remove fall damage.
-If you die you can type !respawn.
+- Type `!god` in chat to remove fall damage.
+If you die you can type `!respawn`
 - Some maps may require you to raise `sv_maxvelocity`
-- Open the Source Tool Assist menu with !sta (more instructions below).
+- Open the Source Tool Assist menu with `!sta` (more instructions below).
-- Enable/Disable Autostrafe with !strafe.
+- Enable/Disable Autostrafe with `!strafe`
-- Enable/Disable Speedometer with !speedometer.
+- Enable/Disable Speedometer with `!speedometer`
 - You may need to load a map twice for it to generate a nav file.

 ## Included in this repo:
 1. Source Tool Assist by Crash Fort, see guide on how to use here: https://github.com/crashfort/SourceToolAssist
+- This plugin supports real-time run-rewinding and fast-forwarding with keybinds, bind keys to `+sm_rewind` and `+sm_fastforward`
+- It also supports zoning, a timer, and replay bots.
+- This tool can also be used for non-TAS replay recording and run timing.
+Significantly more lightweight than a surftimer.
-- This plugin supports real-time run-rewinding and fast-forwarding with keybinds, bind keys to +sm_rewind and +sm_fastforward.
-It also supports zoning and a timer, and replay bots.
-If there's a render bug in the replay bot, you can fix this by typing !cvar sv_force_transmit_ents 1 in chat.
+- If there's a render bug in the replay bot, you can fix this by typing `!cvar sv_force_transmit_ents 1` in chat.
 Only Sourcemod can change this cvar.

 2. Tickrate enabler by daemon32: https://github.com/daemon32/tickrate_enabler
-- Allows for the -tickrate launch option in the shortcut.
+- Allows for the `-tickrate` launch option in the shortcut.

 3. RNGfix by jason-e: https://github.com/jason-e/rngfix
 - Vast improvements to RNG physics.
-For Trick.surf uphill is disabled, but it probably won't make a difference in TAS.
+For Trick.surf, uphill is disabled, but it probably won't make a difference in TAS.
 (Source: Frag).

 4. Ramp bug fix by Gammacase & Momentum Mod: https://github.com/GAMMACASE/MomSurfFix
 - Fixes surf ramp bugs.